KieronOC/CI-MP2/README.md

 #### Bugs

-There are couple of bugs that I have noted that need attention, but that I am not sure how to fix at this point :
+There are a few bugs that I have noted that need attention, but that I am not sure how to fix at this point :

- * The time reported in the game over window in the message is a second different from the stopped timer clock at the top of the page.
+ * The time reported in the 'game over' window in the message is 1 second different from the stopped timer clock at the top of the page.
  * The digital clock changes position very slightly as the numbers change.
+ * The transition from one screen size to another needs to be made smoother.
+The main problem arises on change from landscape to portrait on the taller mobile phone versions.

->### <u>Browser Validation</u>
+>### <u>Browser and Device Validation</u>

 I have loaded the site via the GitHub URL (https://kieronoc.github.io/CI-MP2/) onto :